Psychological and Brain Sciences

 In this seminar, students undertake an in-depth study of a current topic in psychology, using mostly primary sources.
 Coursework emphasizes discussion and writing.
 Open to junior and senior psychology and behavioral neuroscience majors or by permission of instructor.
 Previously PY 0381.

-PSYC 4950 Independent Research: Psychology 1-4 Credits
+PSYC 4950 Research Thesis in Psychology 1-4 Credits

 This course involves a limited number of upper-division students (usually seniors) in all aspects of an advanced research project.
 Students must obtain the consent of the professor with whom they will work prior to registering for this course.
 Frequently a research proposal is required prior to acceptance into this course; early planning is essential.
 Enrollment by permission only.
 Previously PY 0395.